Cardinal Vaughan Memorial School

 Yes, there are many branches of psychology which specialise in different fields of human behaviour and interaction.
 Here are just some:

-Clinical psychology, Cognitive psychology, Business psychology, Child psychology, Forensic psychology, Health psychology, Neuropsychology, Sport psychology, Parapsychology, Evolutionary psychology and Social psychology.
+Clinical psychology, Cognitive psychology, Business psychology, Child psychology, Forensic psychology, Health psychology, Neuropsychology, Sport psychology, Evolutionary psychology and Social psychology.

 What do all these branches of psychology have in common?